edwinchoate/asynchronous-programming-in-c-sharp/README.md

-# asynchronous-programming-in-c-sharp
+# Asynchronous Programming in C#

-This is a code repository for the LinkedIn Learning course Asynchronous Programming in C#.
+This is a repository for the LinkedIn Learning course Microsoft SQL Server 2022 Essential Training.
+The full course is available from [LinkedIn Learning](https://www.linkedin.com/learning/asynchronous-programming-in-c-sharp/what-is-asynchronous-programming).